fuzzyshark/barter/README.md

 # battrynotifier
-For stupid laptops with overcharging issues
+For stupid laptops with overcharging issues (Windows only)